 Rider provides an email account to all students for use while taking courses.

 It is imperative that all students regularly check their Rider email.
 The main form of communication between faculty, staff and students is the Rider email.
-Students may access their email account through the Quick Links tab at the top Rider’s homepage or visiting at webmail.rider.edu.
+Students may access their email account through gmail.rider.edu or gmail.com.
+Your Gmail username is your Rider email address.
+Your Gmail password and your EasyPass (MyRider/Canvas) password are not the same.

 The myRider Web Portal is a personalized hub that allows Rider students quick access to available campus web services and resources.
 The portal is a means to access course selection, unofficial transcripts, financial aid awards, and billing information.
 It's also a great place to keep up with the latest announcements, campus events, and news releases.
 Students may search and register for sections using the Registration Tools channel on the Student Information tab on myRider.